 The programme will create opportunities for students in the Computer Science, Statistics, Physics, Electrical Engineering or related fields to gain an interdisciplinary perspective on the emerging fields of Data Science.

-This programme forms part of the DST-funded National e-Science Postgraduate Teaching and Training Platform (NEPTTP).
+This programme forms part of the DSI-funded National e-Science Postgraduate Teaching and Training Platform (NEPTTP).
 Students will register with their Home Institution but will attend the coursework component at Wits University in the first year.
 On completion of the coursework modules, students will move back to their Home Institutions for their second year of study.

 The programme comprises compulsory and elective modules.
 Cross-disciplinary data-driven projects are offered both within the University and from a wide range of industry partners.
 A candidate must undertake modules to the value of 180 credits and must successfully complete the following courses: